 When I first posted these Easter scones, I got some good reviews on them, but man, this new improved version is so much better!
 When I look at my old photos vs these new ones, it’s clear how much more buttery and moist these ones are.
 With the perfect golden tops.

 Not only are these scones packed with candy, but I obviously sprinkled even more crushed Cadbury Mini Eggs over the top.
 Because Easter comes but once a year and I’m going to take as much advantage of the candy as I can!
+And devise as many Cadbury mini egg recipes as I can, muhahaha.

 While I never want to tell you to eat candy for breakfast, I do think these would make a fantastic addition to an Easter brunch spread.
 But they’re also great for an afternoon pick-me-up, along with a cup of coffee.